 As the point behind such questions is really to make an accusation, any answer given is likely to be unhelpful.
 You may be given the courtesy of a chance to deny it, but doing so may actually just strengthen the impression that you are guilty, and in the court of public opinion, answering an accusation may effectively keep a harmful narrative in the news cycle.
 There isn’t really a clear and obvious way of handling such questions, but it is important to realize when you are facing them.
 The other person isn’t really asking you anything; they are making an accusation.
 One tactic you might consider using is to insist that the other person put their own cards on the table and present any evidence they may have in support of the accusation.
 If you can show that they don’t have any reason to ask the question to begin with, then there is a chance any audience will see the question as the cheap shot that it was.
 That will get you further than providing an honest answer to a dishonest question.

 Diversionary Questions: Sometimes a question is asked for the purpose of changing the subject.
-The person asking it is introducing a red herring of sorts into the conversation.
-Diversionary questions can be subtle, or they can be blatant.
+Diversionary questions can be subtle, or they can be blatant, but either way the point is to shift the conversation to something the questioner would rather talk about than the topic at hand.
 They can also be used to slow down a discussion and bring a speaker back to a point already covered.
 Alternatively, they can be used to speed up a discussion and push a speaker to address advanced points before they have covered the most basic pieces of information necessary to handle those advanced topics.
 Diversionary questions can also just change the subject altogether.

 Start-from-Scratch Questions: One of the hardest things to deal with in the context of intellectual discussion is one which asks a speaker ready to address a complex subject to address one or more really basic points in dealing with that subject.
 You can only cover so much ground in a single discussion.
 So, if you are starting with the most basic building blocks of a topic, then you may not get to the complicated stuff at all.
 People focused on complex problems may also find it difficult to shift gears and think about basics when that wasn’t what they were prepared to do in that particular conversation.
 So, asking a start-from-scratch question in the context of a discussion where the answers might normally be assumed can effectly throw a speaker off her game.
 This may be an accident or it may actually be the point of the question.
 What to do about it depends a lot on how one assesses the situation.